Boundary Waters Permits, Fees & Regulations

 North Country Canoe Outfitters operates under a contractual cooperator agreement with the United States Forest Service.
 This agreement insures full compliance with all regulations, as well as insurance coverage.

 The U.S. Forest Service has announced the fully developed version of their Wilderness User Fee Program.
 Stemming from deep cuts in Department of Agriculture budgets, the fee was approved by congress as a way to fund BWCA Programs.
 Various Projects that will benefit from the increase in funding will be User Education, Portage & Campsite Maintenance, and Law Enforcement.

 The basic fee was set at $16.00 per person, per trip.
 As a concession insisted upon by outfitters who lent their conditional support to the basic concept, youth (17 and under) will be charged half rate: $8.00.
 In compliance with Federal directives, holders of US Golden Age Passport cards, and holders of US Golden Access cards, will also be charged the half price rate.

-At the time an entry permit is reserved, two adult fees are due ($32).
+Permits are available on a “first come” basis beginning on the last Wednesday in January.
+North Country will take care of the Federal paperwork involved as part of our reservation services.
+Your trip charges are exactly the same whether we reserve your permit, or you reserve it on your own.
+At the time an entry permit is reserved, a reservation fee ($6), and two adult fees are due ($32).
 Upon arrival, the actual fee is calculated for the actual number and ages of the participants.
 Any amount due or refund is settled at that time.

 FEE PAYMENTS MUST BE MADE VIA CREDIT CARD NUMBER ONLY both at the time of permit reservation, as well as the final accounting when the permit is actually issued.